 A few days ago I posted an article about carving a melon bunny fruit salad as well a several other fun ways to carve fruit bunnies for your Spring celebrations.
 Now I have some another great idea to share.

 It’s fun for me to see how ideas progress.
-I send out ideas and photos come back to me with variations on that idea.
+I send out ideas and photos come back to me with variations on my melon bunny lesson.
 It’s fun to see how creative people can be.
 They add their own twists, adaptations and come up with new ideas.

 I’m going to show you how one fun melon bunny edible centerpiece was created as a result of combining a few different ideas.